Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 TIP | For an epic view of the temple, make your way to one of the bars on the opposite side of the river.
 It’s a perfect place to catch the sunset in Bangkok.

-Wat Pho - Reclining Buddha, one of the most epic temples in Bangkok Thailand
+Wat Pho the golden Reclining Buddha, one of the most epic temples in Bangkok Thailand

 Go see the long Reclining Buddha

 When it comes to things to do in Bangkok, visiting Wat Pho is an absolute must.
 This temple is famous for its colossal reclining Buddha, covered in shimmering gold leaf.
-Standing at 46 meters in length and 15 meters in height, it’s an awe-inspiring sight.
-Don’t forget to admire the intricate mother-of-pearl inlay on the Buddha statue’s soles.
+The Buddha is 46 meters in length and 15 meters in height, making it an awe-inspiring sight.
+Don’t forget to admire the intricate mother-of-pearl inlay on the Buddha statues’ soles.

 Additionally, within the complex, you’ll find a renowned Thai Medicine school.
 It is here that the famous Thai Massage originated and continues to be practiced today.